modyo/modyo-docs/docs/en/platform/core/integration.md

 - OAuth2
 - OpenID Connect

-Remember to have at hand all the data and certificates that are required before changing them or integrating a service, so that there are no problems with the general income of the users.
+Remember to have all the required data and certificates at hand before changing them or integrating a service, to avoid any potential issues with user access.

 ::: tip Tip
 From Modyo 9 onwards, users (Customers> Users) and administrators (Settings> Team) are logically separated.
-Both have support for all integrations compatible with the platform, but with different logins, so you can configure, for example, Facebook for your users and Oauth2 for your administrators.
+Both have support for all the integrations compatible with the platform, but with different logins.
+This way you can configure, for example, Facebook for your users and Oauth2 for your administrators.
 :::

 ## Facebook